Independent Academic Work Guide

 - Wait at least a week before re-contacting faculty if you have not received a reply.

 - Be prepared to provide your schedule of availability at the interview.

 If you are interested in course work that includes an applied internship-style experience, the following may interest you (internship credit limitations do not apply):

 - Practicum in Community Health – AS.280.399 (Fall)

 How to Register for Independent Academic Work

-Students who want to register for PHS research credit will do so under Dr. Gebo or Dr. Goodyear’s course numbers.
+Students who want to register for PHS research credit will do so under Dr. Gebo or Dr. Smart’s course numbers.
 Please be sure to review the requirements before requesting approval.

-If the research supervisor is not a full-time faculty member on the Homewood campus, students can register with either Dr. Goodyear or Dr. Gebo as their Homewood faculty sponsor.
+If the research supervisor is not a full-time faculty member on the Homewood campus, students can register with either Dr. Smart or Dr. Gebo as their Homewood faculty sponsor.

 When registering for independent study or research, students must submit an Undergraduate Research/Independent Study/Internship Supplemental Registration form signed by the Homewood faculty sponsor.
 These forms can be obtained from the Registrar’s front desk or the PHS office.
-Please contact your PHS adviser or Ann Beckemeyer for more information on how to register for these opportunities.
+Please contact your PHS adviser or Natalie Hicks for more information on how to register for these opportunities.